 The essence of wood floor staining is actually to mimic unique and exotic hardwood species.
 For example, you can stain a white oak or beech with black wood stains, which will make it look like an ebony floor.
 As such, exotic species like walnut, maple, mahogany, and cherry hardwood floors look beautiful in their natural state and may not require staining.
 Why buy an expensive, beautiful and cherished look, only to use paint and stains to hide it?

 In this regard, many people with exotic or unique hardwood flooring will tend to leave it in its natural state.
 On such floors, you only need to apply a clear finish, varnish, and sealant.
 However, if the floor gets damaged, a darker paint or stain can cover up the damages.
 That said, you can paint or stain your hardwood floor if you want a fresh look in your home or to enhance the grain of your wooden floor.

-Natural hardwood floors are suiting to homeowners who prefer the timeless traditional design.
-They are also a cost-effective and easy way to manage your flooring without having to incur extra cost.
+Natural hardwood floors are ideal for homeowners who prefer the timeless traditional design.
+They are also a cost-effective and easy way to manage your flooring without having to incur extra costs.

 The main disadvantage of a natural hardwood floor finish is that it is very common.